dev-cafe/cmake-cookbook/Chapter12/recipe-02/README.md

-# Define a unit test and link against Google test
+# Define a unit test using the Catch library